CSCfi/csc-user-guide/CONTRIBUTING.md

 Tip 3.
 If pushing fails, the most probable reason is that somebody else has made edits while you were editing.
 This situation is called a conflict.
 (To be written: How to resolve conflicts?)

+## Content and formatting instructions

+ - Put all images in root images folder
+ - Try to make standalone articles with a good name (user knows to select it from the left menu)
+ - Write SLURM flags in long format (--nodes instead of -N, etc.)
+ - All examples should use minimum viable reserved resources.
+I.e don't write examples with --t=72:00:00 / --gres=gpu:v100:4 / --cpus-per-task=40, if it not needed.
+Users tend to use these as default values.
+ - Don't make too deep hierarchy or too many entries per subcategory (combine very small pages)
+ - When in doubt, check how other pages are formatted
+ - For code sections (marked with three backticks,\`\`\`) Mkdocs will by default try to auto-guess the language for syntax highlighting.
+It's probably best to specify the language explicitly, e.g.  \`\`\`bash or  \`\`\`python
+If you don't want any syntax highlighting, just use \`\`\`text For a list of all supported languages see: http://pygments.org/docs/lexers/

+## Previewing

+Preview is available for all branches: https://csc-guide-preview.rahtiapp.fi/origin/ Here you can preview your ongoing work.
+Note, currently absolute internal links don't work in the preview, but work on docs.csc.fi.

 ## Previewing the website using MkDocs